-When it comes to spring fruits and vegetables, most people think of asparagus and strawberries but there’s an array of fruits and vegetables that flourish into season in the spring.
-Explore some new recipes with these two tried and true in season fruits and vegetables!
+When it comes to spring fruits and vegetables, most people think of asparagus and strawberries as the best spring produce.
+However, there’s an array of fruits and vegetables that flourish into season in the spring.
+Explore some new recipes with these two tried-and-true in season fruits and vegetables!

 This tropical fruit is high in vitamins A and C, antioxidants that help your body fight off infection, boost immunity and keep your skin and tissues healthy.
 They’re also good sources of fiber, which aids in satiety.
 Here’s some delicious ways to enjoy mangos:

 - Add a punch of sweet to a savory poke bowl, just like The Foodie Dietitian

 - In a bright and cheery mango smoothie, like this one from The Blender Girl as featured on Oh She Glows

 - You’ll love mango chutney to top off a spicy Indian dish, like this recipe from aSweatLife’s Lunch Bunch

 - As a tropical topping for a coconut chia pudding, just like Nutrition Stripped

 - A ripe mango will give a little when it’s gently squeezed.
 A firmer mango will ripen on your counter at room temperature over a few days.

 - Not sure how to properly cut a mango?
 Check out this video from The Kitchn (includes bonus tropical music to whisk you away on an island adventure)